Rex Downing: Career

 Rex Downing started his film career in several Our Gang comedies, but his roles there and in feature films were usually small.
 He received first attention when he played Young Heathcliff in the 1939 William Wyler film Wuthering Heights (1939), which was nominated for eight Academy Awards.
 In the following time Downing had a major role in the B-Movie serial Mandrake the Magician (1939; serial) and played the younger version of Tyrone Power's character in Blood and Sand (1941).

-After his service in World War II, he returned to film business in 1946, but only got small parts.
-He left film business in 1948 and later became a teacher around Los Angeles.
+After his service in the U.S. Navy during World War II, he returned to the film business in 1946, but only got small parts.
+He left tht film business in 1948 and later became a teacher around Los Angeles.

 Personal life

-His younger brother Barry Downing (1931–1995) was also a child actor.
+His younger brother Barry Downing was also a child actor.

 Downing died in November 2020 at the age of 95.